- Are you incorporating more athletic based drills into your strength and conditioning workouts?

 So today I decided to get away from improper squatting, improper deadlifting, and improper kettlebell swing technique and switch over to another problem and address the improper use of the box jump exercise.
 Today I’m going to hit on why box jumps shouldn’t be used as a conditioning drill in your strength and conditioning program.
-If you’ve been using them for that reason then make sure you take a minute to pump the brakes and read this article.
+If you’ve been using box jumps as a conditioning drill then make sure you take a minute to pump the brakes and read this article.
 You’ll be thanking me for it later.

 First of all, what are the benefits of performing a box jump and are you currently using box jumps in your training?

 Box jumps are a wonderful drill for you to program into your training in order to help you to develop athleticism, explosive power, and for helping you to develop a respectable level of relative strength.
-When implemented properly box jumps can be utilized as a preparatory mechanism to potentiate your nervous system for strength and performance you want to properly implement box jumps .
+To potentiate your nervous system for strength and performance you want to properly implement box jumps .
 This will benefit you for both athleticism and day to day functional life.

 Why Box Jumps Shouldn’t Be For Conditioning…

 First of all, when I make the statement that box jumps shouldn’t be used for conditioning I’m referring to the issue where people tend to hurry through, or stampede their jumps by rapidly jumping from the floor to the box and back to the floor again.
-Many trainees in various health clubs and box gyms will tend to perform box jumps in this way as they race against the clock is not a good idea.
+Many trainees in various health clubs and box gyms will tend to perform box jumps in this way as they race against the clock.

-As I stated earlier box jumps are primarily designed to potentiate the nervous system for greater power gains by increasing neural drive and more rapid muscular contraction.
+Once again, box jumps are primarily designed to potentiate your nervous system.
+This results in greater power gains by increasing neural drive and more rapid muscular contraction.
 The mistake that many coaches and trainers make is throwing box jumps right into the middle of a cycle of conditioning exercises without any further thought.
-By hurrying through the drill in a giant circuit you are at greater risk for creating a lot of problems that can easily be avoided in terms of an injury.
+By hurrying through the drill in a giant circuit you are at greater risk for creating a lot of problems by rushing the drill.

-The main reason I am strict on executing and stressing a controlled landing is because I’m aiming to reduce the amount of compressive forces that can be driven down onto the knee joint along with teaching the athlete the proper way to absorb the impact of the landing.
-Because the box jump allows us to jump up onto the box we don’t have as far to fall back to the ground.
-The elevated surface of the box absorbs much of those compressive forces at the knee.
+The main reason I am strict on executing and stressing a controlled landing is because I’m aiming to reduce the amount of compressive forces that can be driven down onto the ankles, knees, and hips along with teaching the athlete the proper way to absorb the impact of landing.
+The benefit of the box jump for you lies in the jump up onto the box as you don’t have as far to fall back to the ground.
+The elevated surface of the box absorbs much of those compressive forces on your ankles, knees, and hips.

-This is the case unless of course we’re stampeding the jumps by performing them in a hurried manner.
-By doing this we’re defeating the purpose of the drill.
+If you’re rushing, or stampeding your jumps by performing them in a hurried manner this will be negated.
+By doing this you would be defeating the purpose of the drill.

 - Begin about 2 to 3 feet away from the box.